amplabs-ai/amplabs/docs/index.rst

 How AmpLabs' Software is organized?

-AmpLabs' Software contains 5 parts: Producer, Agent, Warehouse, Client, and Consumer.
+AmpLabs' Software Stack contains 5 conceptual components: Producer, Agent, Warehouse, Client, and Consumer.

-The Producer creates the data.
+The **Producer** creates the data.
 This would generally refer to something like a battery cycler or electric car that generates data about a battery.

-The Agent is responsible for cleaning and collecting that data, and uploading it to the central data Warehouse.
-An Agent would be run by the same person running the Producer, and the Warehouse is the central data store that enables the rest of the data analysis and sharing.
-A Client would be the application that gives a user easy access to their data.
+The **Agent** is responsible for cleaning and collecting that data, and uploading it to the central data Warehouse.
+An Agent would be run by the same person running the Producer, and the **Warehouse** is the central data store that enables the rest of the data analysis and sharing.

+A **Client** would be the application that gives a user easy access to their data.
 (It's worth nothing that in many cases, an Agent and Client may be a single package.)
 Finally the Consumer is the aforementioned end user, who is interested in exploring and analyzing the data.

+The components for the Agent, Warehouse, and Client are made real in the `ampcloud-service repo <https://github.com/amplabs-ai/ampcloud-service>`__

+More info for how the conceptual structure maps to specific code will be the focus for each of the following sections.

 .. _site-docs: